-Preserving Power: Protective Coatings for EV Battery Components
+Preserving Power: Protective Coatings for EV Battery Corrosion

 How Old is the Electric Car?

 The electric car is synonymous with the future of transportation.
-However, few may realize that its inception dates to 1881, four years before the first practical internal combustion vehicle was designed and built by Karl Benz.
+However, few may realize that its inception dates to 1881, four years before Karl Benz designed and built the first practical internal combustion vehicle.
 When consumers were polled in 1900 at the National Automobile Show in New York, the design was so popular that they voted electric vehicles the top choice over steam and combustion engines.

 So why did the combustion engine ultimately win the race to mass adoption?
 Because of the same technical challenges facing EVs today: batteries.
-Early 20th-century battery technology was no match for the stored energy found in gasoline, nor could these primitive batteries be purchased by the average consumer due to price constraints.
+Early 20th-century battery technology was no match for the stored energy found in gasoline, nor could the average consumer purchase these primitive batteries due to price constraints.

 EVs are Gaining Speed